[Updated 3 April, 2020]

 It always pays to keep a weather eye on how your pages are performing in search results.
 A variety of factors, including the efforts of competitors, and Google algorithm updates, can affect your rankings quite dramatically.
 You can always tweak your title tag and even the content as a whole to vary the keyword focus if market conditions, and/or user intent, change.

 I often create posts on social media that link to pages and posts on websites.
 I’ve noticed that on LinkedIn, the post preview picks up the H1 title from the page rather than the title tag!

 In the screenshot above, the preview originally displayed “Home” instead of the much more preferable “Leonie Snook … “.
 What you need to do is go into the Home page on the site and enter the title tag you want to display in the H1 headline.
 This might be the same as your SEO title tag, or it might be a variation.
 Then go into Appearance > Menus and re-set the menu tab title for the page to Home.

 It’s a good idea to upload a Featured Image to your page sized 1200 x 630 pixels.
 This is the minimum recommended size for effectively showing preview images associated with the page you’re linking to from the post or tweet.

 If you make changes to the title on-site and then want to see the new preview on LinkedIn, clear the cache on there by adding ?50 or a similar large number, or ?latest at the end of the url you post.
 LinkedIn provides further assistance with their Post Inspection tool.

 Try starting with a number

-According to marketing research, one of the best ways to start a title for a blog post is with a number, like: “9 Ways You Can Destroy Your Perfect Marriage”.
+According to marketing research, one of the best ways to start a title/title tag for a blog post is with a number, like: “9 Ways You Can Destroy Your Perfect Marriage”.
 Women are more disposed toward a headline beginning with a number than men.